joka-de/slass/README.md

 - HC are autostarted / rebooted / stopped with the main instance
 - HC configuration is automated to fit the master process
 #### config
-- provides a central config file for all server instances
-- provides a central config file where you can specify an individual mod set for each server
+- provides a central config file for all server instances and mods where you can specify an individual mod set for each server
 - differentiates between mod, servermod, and clientmod
 - supports CDLC
 - manages the *.bikey files in dependency of the loaded mods for each server instance